 Humans Through Alien Eyes: A large part of A Fire Upon the Deep is dedicated to this.
 Even though the human refugees ran into probably the most brilliant and scientific-minded Tines on the planet, the latter had serious problems figuring how these "alien creatures" tick.

-Internet Backdraft: Invoked in A Fire Upon the Deep.
-On the interstellar equivalent of the Internet, humanity itself becomes a topic that causes backdraft after they get blamed for waking the Great Old One/AI.
+Internet Backdraft: In-Universe in A Fire Upon the Deep.
+On the interstellar equivalent of the Internet, humanity itself becomes a topic that causes backdraft after they get blamed for waking the Straumli Perversion.

 It's All About Me: The true core of Emergents' ruling caste approach to life, as explained by Tomas Nau, but relentless, single-minded selfishness is probably the most defining trait of Vinge's villains in general.

 Macross Missile Massacre: Seems to be the favorite form of combat in Beyond, from handguns that fire seemingly endless amounts of guided missiles, to swarms of jump-capable smart missiles in starship battles.

 Noodle Incident: Pham Nuwen is a living, unusually bleak example of this trope, after his failed voyage to the Unthinking Depths.
 In addition, there are many references to his single-handedly ending a civilization-ending pogrom in a matriachal civilization (Strentmannian) with a single warship.
 Exactly how he accomplishes this is never explained, other then dark innuendo about atrocities committed.

 Nuke 'em: How the mad governance of Tarelsk tries to deal with Qeng Ho fleet.
 It fails, but kills billions in the process.